zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

     Evaluate the model's performance using cross-validation and metrics (accuracy, F1-score).
 4. Evaluate Model Performance:

     Check for the effectiveness of the model.
-Analyze predictios.
+Analyze predictions.
 5. Integrate Spotify API:

 6. Make Predictions on New Songs: